 About Imaggeo

-Imaggeo is the online geosciences image and video repository of the European Geosciences Union.
+Imaggeo is the online geosciences image and video repository of the European Geosciences Union (EGU).
 Every geoscientist who is an amateur photographer (but also other people) can submit their images to this repository.
 Being open access, it can be used by scientists for their presentations or publications, as well as by members of the public.
 If you submit your images to imaggeo, you retain full rights of use, since they are licensed and distributed by EGU under a Creative Commons licence.

 All the material in this database is copyrighted under a Creative Commons Attribution licence, which means that Imaggeo content is owned by the individual creators and that they must always be credited when their content is used.
 People interested in submitting material to Imaggeo can also choose a more restrictive licence, such as Creative Commons Attribution NonCommercial ShareAlike licence.
 For more information please check the Copyright page.